6eDesign/simpleBind.js/README.md

 		<!-- and so on... -->
 	</ul>
 ```
-NOTE: **simplerepeat** blocks must have a single child node.
+**note:** *simplerepeat* blocks must have a single child node.
 This child node can have as many nested children as you would like but it should have no siblings, for example, this is OK:
 ```
 	<ul data-simplerepeat="item:example.itemsArray"> <!-- has only one child -->
 		<li>